 Have a walk in wardrobe?

 Laundry?
-(Let’s be honest- you’re pretty safe that your kids will never venture in there!).
+(Let’s be honest- it’s pretty safe that your kids will never venture in there!).

 All perfect spots for some sneaky time!

-If one of the reasons you’re not making love is that you’re constantly saying no, then try not to as a default response.
+If one of the reasons you’re not making love is that you’re constantly saying no, then try reversing that so your first instinct is yes.

 I don’t know about you, but it actually doesn’t feel that good when you want to get close to your honey and they turn around and reject you.